|

 existing brands and their respective roadmaps.
 If you believe

-what the Sprint executives and analyst are saying, the brands appeal to
+what the Sprint executives and analyst were saying, the brands appeal

 completely different demographics (i.e. age, income, race, etc.), with

-minimal overlap, then this strategy could make sense, and simply allow
+minimal overlap, then this strategy could have made sense, and simply

 Sprint to eliminate a massive competitor.
-I personally do not
+I personally did

-believe what they're saying.
-While the two brands do
+believe what they were saying.
+While the two

 different demographics, there's so much overlap in practice that